 Beyond cabbage, kimchi often contains additional spices (such as ginger and garlic) and vegetables (like radishes and scallions).
 The extra spices and veggies make this an especially nutrient-dense dish.
 We like Mother In Law's Kimchi ($9.29, Amazon.com).

 Over the past half-decade or so, kombucha has become a mainstay of the wellness world.
-This wildly popular beverage is made from fermented black or green tea, and the fermentation process introduces good-for-you-bacteria (which is why it requires refrigeration).
+This popular beverage is made from fermented black or green tea, and the fermentation process introduces good-for-you-bacteria (which is why it requires refrigeration).

 "Kombucha is a popular source of probiotics," Yeung says, noting that the brew also contains antioxidants.
 Just be aware that it can also be high in sugar, so choose your brand carefully.
 Also note that much of the research into kombucha's benefits is still preliminary, and there's not yet much strong human evidence for the brew.

 If you'd like to try the bubbly drink, give the brand Health-Ade a go ($40 per 12-pack, Health-ade.com).

 8. Pickles and Other Fermented Vegetables

 Along with being a tasty and nutritious snack, fermented vegetables can be a great source of probiotics.
 Fermented vegetables — think cucumbers (pickles) or beets (like in beet kvass), cauliflower, radishes and so on — offer gut-friendly bacteria.

 The emphasis here is on fermented: These benefits only come from fermented vegetables that are made using a fermentation method (rather than brining with vinegar).